Most common silk fabric types

 Also, I have many posts on my blog about sewing with natural silk fabric.
 Check them out:

-What types of silk fabric do you use in your sewing projects?
+What types of silk do you use in your sewing projects?

-Can you add something to my descriptions so we will understand better dissimilarities of different kinds of silk cloth?
+Can you add something to my descriptions so we will understand better dissimilarities of different types of silk cloth?

 Connect with me on Facebook, Instagram and Pinterest